 The purpose of the KIPP Parent Association (KPA) or KIPP Parent Organization (KPO), which is available in some schools, is to assist the KIPP school faculty as they go above and beyond in their efforts to help prepare our students to pursue any path they choose; college, career, and beyond.
 This assistance includes activities such as volunteer coordination, school fundraising, faculty appreciation, student end of year celebrations, and the organization of family oriented activities.

 Voluntary dues are up to \$10 per student to help accomplish the purpose and mission.
-Please contact your school for more details.
-The KPA/KPO appreciate your support!
-If you are interested in setting up, or participating in a KPA/KPO at your school please contact your School
+If you are interested in setting up, or participating in a KPA/KPO at your school please contact your School Leader.

-Leader.